logiqai/helm-charts/README.md

 | `global.environment.postgres_password` | Postgres admin user password | postgres |
 | `global.environment.postgres_port` | Host Port for external Postgres | 5432 |

+While configuring RDS, create a new parameter group that sets autoVaccum to true or the value "1", associate this parameter group to your RDS instance.
+Autovacuum is a daemon that automates the execution of VACUUM and ANALYZE (to gather statistics) commands.
+Autovacuum checks for bloated tables in the database and reclaims the space for reuse.

 ### 3.6 Upload LOGIQ professional license

 The deployment described above offers 30 days trial license.
 Email `license@logiq.ai` to obtain a professional license.
 After obtaining the license, use the logiqctl tool to apply the license to the deployment.
 Please refer `logiqctl` details at [https://logiqctl.logiq.ai/](https://logiqctl.logiq.ai/).
 You will need API-token from LOGIQ UI as shown below